I PREFER well considered EMAILs over DMs across all platforms.

 It would be great if you can send your music 2 weeks in advance of the release, as we lock the playlist on a Monday morning UK time, for the show that airs every Sunday, and the link will be live to share, every Monday.
 This lead time helps us align your music release date, with the show’s air date.
 Also, this is good marketing strategy for music, to build up anticipation with radio play, before release – the radio play gives your music visibility, to listeners who are interested in this region, genres, and your sound.
 It goes without saying, that my team have complete veto powers on the show’s music, and air play cannot be guaranteed.
 So tuning in or listening back is the way to find out if you make it on the show!

-BBC Exclusives for a 1st radio play, ahead of release online, or on sites like iTunes and YouTube, are very much encouraged, and will be considered for the prestigious Track Of The Week and/or Sunday Raaga spotlight segments on the show, where appropriate – if your song has a Classical base with Raaga(s), please inform me of the Raaga, and the ethos behind the track.
+BBC Exclusives for a 1st radio play, ahead of release online, or on sites like iTunes and YouTube, are very much encouraged, and will be considered for the prestigious Track Of The Week and/or Raaga of the week spotlight segments on the show, where appropriate – if your song has a Classical base with Raaga(s), please inform me of the Raaga, and the ethos behind the track.

-Labelling the music in this format in the audio file itself, is very useful:
+Labelling the music in this format in the audio file itself, is encouraged with no punctuation:

-Poison (Clean Radio Edit) By Jegz ENGLISH 2019 East London, RnB infused Trap.wav
+Poison By Jegz Producer Jegz ENGLISH 2019 East London, RnB infused Trap.wav

 If you use WeTransfer, do be aware that files expire within a week so do check the expiry date when submitting, and Google drive is preferred – please make sure you give my email address access to your folder, and alas, DropBox doesn’t seem to work too well for submissions.